soft9000/Able/Able1/public/Projects/readme.txt

 o projects is where we share our neat odd jobs.
 I have hundreds.
 They will surface here as time allows.
 Feel free to submit yours!

-o fastjob is where the "Neat Odd Job" library lives.
-See the text files there for more information.